grenn24/News-Aggregator-with-chrome-extension-/README.md

 Two main routes defined:

 1. **Home route '/'**
-<br> Creates a list of different news categories, and fetches a unique list of news articles from the news api, grouping them based on category/
+<br> Creates a list of different news categories, and fetches a unique list of news articles from the news api, grouping them based on category\
 A separate request is made for latest_news list under 'general' category The list of news articles are transferred over to the home.html template as arguments